FedML-AI/doc.fedml.ai/docs/train/train-on-cloud/job_store.md

 To create a job via FedML Launch, execute fedml launch job.yaml in your local workspace.
 After confirming the resource allocation, submit the job to TensorOpera AI platform.

-Navigate to **Train > My Jobs** to find a list of recent jobs.
+Navigate to `Model Training > Job Hub > My Jobs` to find a list of recent jobs.
 Find the Name and Version that match the corresponding job you would have just submitted.
 Click on the Launch button under the rightmost Actions column, and you are able to reuse the default settings to launch the same job again.

 ![ ](static/image/job_store/8_my_jobs.png)

 ## Contribute More Pre-built Jobs

-Navigate to **Train > My Jobs** to find a list of recent jobs.
+Navigate to `Model Training > Job Hub > My Jobs` to find a list of recent jobs.
 Select the Name and Version that match the corresponding job you would like to publish, and click on the Publish button under the rightmost Actions column.

 ![ ](static/image/job_store/9_publish_jobs.png)